Skip to main content

 Understanding that androgen receptors (ARs) are crucial for brain health is the foundational step.
 The next level of comprehension involves examining the precise mechanisms by which they exert their influence, often working in concert with other hormonal signals to direct the dynamic process of synaptic plasticity.

-The brain’s ability to strengthen or weaken synaptic connections, known as long-term potentiation (LTP) and (LTD), is the cellular basis of learning and memory.
+The brain’s ability to strengthen or weaken synaptic connections, known as long-term potentiation (LTP) and long-term depression (LTD), is the cellular basis of learning and memory.
 Androgens, acting via ARs, are key directors of this process.

 LTP represents the strengthening of a synapse, making communication between two neurons more efficient.
 It is the biological process that helps solidify a new memory or skill.
 Conversely, LTD is the selective weakening of synapses, an equally important function that allows the brain to prune unused or irrelevant connections, making the overall network more efficient.